WANdisco/wandisco-documentation/docs/quickstarts/testing/test_adlsg1.md

 ### Get sample data

-Upload sample data to your ADLS Gen1 storage account, see the [Microsoft docs](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata) for guidance.
+To upload sample data to your ADLS Gen1 storage account, see the [Microsoft docs](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata).

 You can get the sample data from the link below: